ssichynskyi/web_metrics_e2e_tests/README.md

 - little code duplication between services like utils/env_config.py and service runners
 - if there's at least one message with corrupted format, the entire readout by consumer-publisher service will be rejected by DB and not posted.
 Not fixed because of lack of time and low importance
-- Not possible to ruin and debug services separately using this project via IDE, not possible to run unit and integration tests for every service from this project (import problem).
+- Not possible to run and debug services separately using this project via IDE, not possible to run unit and integration tests for every service from this project (import problem).
   (I consider this as low-to-medium priority issue because it's not a typical configuration and because it's still possible to do so by entering each submodule, running and debugging services one-by-one.